No767/Kumiko/Community/contributing.md

 - If you want to use Kumiko in a production environment, use a versioned tag.
 - If you want to test out Kumiko, use the `edge` tag.

+## Python Version Update

+Generally Kumiko will use the latest version of Python.
+The project will start migrating to the next version of Python (eg from Python 3.10 to 3.11) only if either the dependencies or the point releases of the next Python version (eg Python 3.11.1, etc) has released.

 ## Coding Style
 ### Variables